ZhelunChen/HILFT-IBAL-DEMO/README.md

 ## Data Description
 Data point definitions can be found in [Metadata](assets/Metadata.csv).

+## Data Schema
+### Brick
 See [assets/HIL_IBAL_Brick_v1-3-0.ttl](assets/brick/HIL_IBAL_Brick_v1-3-0.ttl) and [assets/HIL_IBAL_Brick_v1-3-0_DenseOcc.ttl](assets/brick/HIL_IBAL_Brick_v1-3-0_DenseOcc.ttl) for the Brick models that represent the data points and their relationships.
 Specifically, the `_DenseOcc` version is associated with the data tested under the dense occupancy `DenOcc` scenario.
 These models were validated against [Brick v1.3.0](assets/brick/Brick_v1-3-0.ttl) and its [occupancy extension](assets/brick/brick_occ_ext.ttl).
 The following figures show the data points relationships created within the Brick models.

 ![The Schematic Diagram of the IBAL Brick Model (Relationships)](assets/brick/IBAL_Brick_Diagram_Rel.jpg)
 ![The Schematic Diagram of the ASHP Brick Model (Points)](assets/brick/IBAL_Brick_Diagram_Points.jpg)

+### ASHRAE 223p
+See [assets/223p/IBAL.ttl](assets/223p/IBAL.ttl) for the ASHRAE 223p model.
+Please note that the 223p standard has not been officially published and is subject to change in the future.
+For more infomation about the 223p standard, please refer to (https://open223.info/)[https://open223.info/].

 ## Methodology
 The datasets were generated using the IBAL Hardware-In-the-Loop Flexible load Testbed (i.e., IBAL HILFT).
 The figure below depicts the overall framework of a HILFT, which includes three parts: a virtual building model, a Grid-interactive Efficient Building (GEB) control model, and a hardware testbed.
 The virtual building model further includes a zone load model, an occupant comfort & behavior model, and an airflow model.
 More details about the development and integration of the HILFT can be found in [^1].